List of cricketers who were killed during military service

 This is a list of cricketers who were killed during military service.
-The cricketers are listed by war and divided into those who appeared in Test cricket and those only played first-class cricket.
+The cricketers are listed by war and divided into those who appeared in Test cricket and those who only played first-class cricket.

 The conflicts featured on this list are, in chronological order, the Napoleonic Wars, Crimean War, First Boer War, Mahdist War, Second Boer War, World War I, Easter Rising, Irish War of Independence, World War II and the South African Border War.
 Approximately 210 first-class cricketers are known to have served in the First World War.